 The expansion of online classes in the university might be a move in the wrong direction, said Student Regent Jonathan Stein, noting that the UC leadership has not paid adequate attention to student input.

-“We’ve talked extensively about how students learn today and that students are more native to the Internet,” said Stein.
+“We’ve talked extensively about how students learn today and that students are more native to the Internet,” Stein said.
 “No one has asked students if they’re interested in this.”

 Contact Jacob Brown at [email protected].